gwiseki/2018-Intern/README.md

 the remaining part is simulating a cache workload with an 80-20 distribution(--lru-test option).
 The detailed opeation is the function 'LRUTestMode' in redis-cli.c.
 That function has so many inner user-defined functions, so it is difficult to analyze.
 But simply it performs cycles of 1 second with 50% writes and 50% reads.
 I will keep analyzing it.

 ------------------------------------------------------------
-<br/>If you have anything not understood, please ask to gwak0320@gmail.com.
+If you have anything not understood, please ask to gwak0320@gmail.com.
 ------------------------------------------------------------
 -- What I did last week (07.24.18)
 - (Ongoing) Read paper on Whisper